kwasniew/hyperbook/README.md

   }
 }
 ```
-Put the same versions of dependencies as this tutorial to make sure everything works.
+Put the same versions of dependencies as this tutorial to avoid surprises.

 Install dependencies:
 ```